NicoEvZ/monk_cipher/README.md

 ## Physical Clock
 ### Display
-The component that will be critical in determining if this project becomes a real thing is the HCMS-29XX series displays.
+The component that is driving the motivation for this whole project is the HCMS-29XX series displays.

 These have 4 distinct character displays, featuring a 5x7 LED matrix.
 This is *just* enough pixels to render a pretty faithful and legible rendition of the ciphers, without taking too many creative liberties.